wrznr/gramophone/README.md

 `gramophone` is implemented in Python.
 In the following, we assume a working Python (Version ≥ 2.7, for Python 3: Version ≥ 3.4) installation as well as a working C++ compiler.

 ### OpenFst
 `gramophone` uses [`OpenFst`](http://www.openfst.org/twiki/bin/view/FST/) for constructing and applying finite-state transducers.
 In particular, the [Python interface](http://www.openfst.org/twiki/bin/view/FST/PythonExtension) is used.
 While the Python side can be installed via `pip`, the underlying C++ library has to be installed manually.
-The latest version of the Python interface **available at the Python package index** is 1.6.1.
-Obtain the corresponding sources from http://www.openfst.org/twiki/pub/FST/FstDownload/openfst-1.6.1.tar.gz and follow the instructions shipped with the package.
-Make sure to activate the `far` extension while configuring.
+The latest version of the Python interface **available at the Python package index** is 1.6.9.
+Obtain the corresponding sources from http://www.openfst.org/twiki/pub/FST/FstDownload/openfst-1.6.9.tar.gz and follow the instructions shipped with the package.
+Make sure to use the `--enable-grm` option while configuring.

 ### virtualenv
 Using [`virtualenv`](https://virtualenv.pypa.io/en/stable/) is highly recommended, although not strictly necessary for installing `gramophone`.
 It can be installed via: